-As I look at the visual clutter in most retail stores, I am reminded how complicated retailers love to make this very simple industry.
+I continue to rail against visual clutter – especially with signs in stores.
+On the whole, I see how complicated retailers love to make this very simple industry.
 Customers come into stores to (1) find what they are looking for; (2) be pleasantly surprised to see something unexpected and (3) execute a purchase.
 Pretty simple.
-And universally true through the ages.
+And universally true even in our omnichannel era.

-If your stores are suffering from signage build up, strip down their roles to these 5 key messages:
+If your stores are suffering from visual clutter, strip down signs to these 5 key purposes:

 2. Inspirational/Brand Signage – Remind them where they are and all they could be by purchasing from you.
 Retailers who do it great: Victoria’s Secret, Target and Dick’s Sporting Goods.
 Retailers who do it poorly: Walgreens and Costco.
 (I want to believe Costco is by design…)

-3. Category – the next step in navigating and wayfinding. (see #1 above.)
-Now that I have found Health and Beauty Aids where is Shampoo?
+3. Category Way Finding– The next step in navigating and wayfinding. (see #1 above.)
+Now that I have found Health and Beauty Aids, where is Shampoo?

 4. Pricing/Promotional – Pretty simple.
 Make it easy.
-ONE color and style for everyday pricing.
-ONE style and color for promotional.
-Not a different color and style for every promotion your marketing team and your vendors have dreamt up for the quarter.
+ONE color and style for everyday pricing signs.
+Then ONE style and color for promotional signs.
+Not a different color and style for every promotion the marketing team and your vendors created for the quarter.

-5. Informational – Again, make it standard and restrain your vendors from justifying an informational sign for every new SKU they create.
+5. Informational – Again, make it standard and restrain your vendors from justifying an informational sign for every new item.
 It has to TRULY be something that needs to be explained….oh…and it actually has to matter to shoppers.

-Nearly every retailer in America could do with a signage cleanse.
-Not only will your shoppers benefit, but your bottom line will too as you reduce your design and production costs and improve customer self-service.
+Overall, retailers in America could do with a signage cleanse.
+First, your shoppers benefit.
+Second, your bottom line will too.
+Because it will reduce your design and production costs and improve customer self-service.